 II.
 Drive Defensively

-As quickly as possible, notify low enforcement authorities by dialing 911 or *SP on cell phone.
+As quickly as possible, notify police by dialing 911 or *SP on cell phones.

 - Say that you want to report a suspected drunk driver.